Héritage Montréal

 In collaboration with the Chinatown Working Group.
 Formed in 2019, the Chinatown Working Group is a collective of individuals and professionals from various fields of expertise, primarily of Asian origin.

 Did you enjoy this tour of Chinatown?
-It was developed by the team atHéritage Montréal, a non-profit organization more than 70% funded by generous donors and participants in our activities.
-While the pandemic has enabled us to offer more content online, this production requires time from our team.
-We would therefore like to ask for a donation to support us in the creation of original content (blog posts and videos) and, more generally, in our mission to defend and protect the rich heritage of Greater Montreal.
+It was developed by the teamHéritage Montréal, a non-profit organization funded more than 70% by generous donors and participants in our activities.
+While the pandemic has allowed us to offer more online content, this production requires time and effort from our team.
+We therefore kindly ask for your donation to support us in creating original content (blog articles and videos) and, more generally, in our mission to defend and protect the rich heritage of the Greater Montreal area.

 Click here to make a donation